 Getting a Vietnam tourist visa upon arrival into Vietnam

 To obtain a visa stamp upon arrival into Vietnam, you must first obtain a “visa approval letter” before travel.
-This can easily be done online with any travel agency/visa service.
+Vietnam visa for us citizens can easily be done online with any travel agency/visa service.
 The Vietnam Embassy does not issue visa approval letters.
-Just Google it and several companies will show up.
 When searching for the different companies, make sure to shop around as their visa processing fees can vary greatly from company to company.
 Also, note that a lot of these companies have not updated their websites yet to reflect the new visa changes stated above.
 Just look for one that has been updated or call them for more information.
 Generally speaking, you should be paying less than $25 for single-entry visa applications and under $60 for multiple-entry visa applications.
 If the company charges more money than that, you’re overpaying.

 Once you find a company, complete their online application form and pay their visa processing fee.
 You will then receive an email a couple of days later with your visa approval letter.
 Your letter may contain the names of several other random people that have also processed their visa approval letters that same day.
 That’s okay.
 Just make sure your name is listed somewhere on that list.
 Keep this as your proof of approved travel to Vietnam for the airlines.